3a1/Evelion/README.md

 ## License

-Sakura is licensed under the MIT License.
+Evelion is licensed under the MIT License.
 See [LICENSE](https://github.com/Zebra64/Evelion/blob/main/LICENSE) for more information.